 There are several types of hearing loss that Audiologists are trained to identify and manage.
 A common type among adults is sensorineural hearing loss that is typically acquired later in life and can be associated with the aging process, or music and noise exposure.
-Depending on the degree of hearing loss, most can be managed using properly fitted hearing aids.
+Depending on the degree of hearing loss, most can be managed by the use of properly fitted hearing aids.
 If left untreated, adults with hearing loss can become depressed, isolated, and/or frustrated which could impact other areas of their lives such as their work and personal relationships.
-The use of hearing aids alone will not entirely mitigate the negative impacts of hearing loss, and an audiologist can offer further rehabilitative strategies to assist in improving the individual's overall quality of life.
+The use of hearing aids alone will not entirely mitigate the negative impacts of hearing loss and an audiologist can offer further rehabilitative strategies and technical accessories to assist in improving the individual's overall quality of life.